MileyWright/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+    The DOM is an object representation of html elements on a webpage.
+It’s built as a data structure that you can read and/or modify.
+When it’s modified, the page is updated to reflect the changes.
+You can access it by document.document, which contains the entire hierarchy of the page

 2. What is an event?

+    An event is a way users interact with a page with a mouse, keyboard, etc. The DOM creates an event object that carries information about the event that an element listens for.

 3. What is an event listener?

+    When an event happens on an element we put an event listener on the element and give it a callback, which runs when the event gets triggered.

 4. Why would we convert a NodeList into an Array?

+    NodeList are array-like objects, but can’t be used with array methods like forEach and map.
+So in order to use array methods we need to convert it into an array.

 5. What is a component?

+    When we create a JS function, instead of rewriting the same code over and over we can use a component.
+It’s a reusable piece of code that can be used to build elements that’s sharing functionality and styling.

 ### Git Set up